Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 So….
 Follow me !

-This story was taken from the book THE PASSIONATE MAN’S HANDBOOK – PART 1 — yet to be released soon, here at this very Blog (onigya.com), in the section BOOKS of the Menu.
-It contains many stories filled with Conscience, Love, Passion and Romance – all of them commented by me from a higher perspective of life (coming right from a Cosmic Consciousness, so called in the mentioned book).
+This story was taken from the book THE PASSIONATE MAN’S HANDBOOK – BOOK 1 — yet to be released soon, here at this very Blog (onigya.com), in the section BOOKS of the Menu.
+It contains many stories filled with Consciousness, Love, Passion and Romance – all of them commented by me from a higher perspective of life (coming right from a Cosmic Consciousness, so called in the mentioned book).
 Other books and suggestions will also be available in the sequence.

 Good Luck!JORGE ZAHELL